MPender08/beyond-mean-curvature/README.md

 ## Repository Structure

-Based on the execution pipeline, the repository is organized as follows:
+The repository is organized as follows:

 ```text
 beyond_mean_curvature/